jedt/spark_plug/README.markdown

 ## Description

 Spark Plug Cakephp plugin is a "pulled-out" script from the flashub.com project.
 It uses the Authsome component and uses a very simple access control routine.
+[Forking](http://help.github.com/forking/) of this project is very much welcome.

 Sample Ideas:

-- Forum, Q&A site, Dating site, Ecommerce Review site, Blog/Microblog Twitter clone etc..
+- Forum, Q&A site, Dating site, Ecommerce, Review site, Blog/Microblog Twitter clone etc..

-Please visit the [Spark Plug Wiki](http://wiki.github.com/jedt/spark_plug/) for a full guide.
+Please visit the [Spark Plug Wiki](http://wiki.github.com/jedt/spark_plug/) for a full guide and [this page](http://wiki.github.com/jedt/spark_plug/) for support and bug reports.

-## Features
+## Features version 1.0

 - Easy to install.
 This is totally subjective but is one of the main features.